 An investigation has been launched by Mexico’s Attorney General’s Office to identify the cause of the accident.
 The surviving train operator was questioned as part of the investigation.
 As President Sheinbaum stated in a press conference on Dec.
 30, “The prosecutor’s office has already interviewed the operator and several other people.”
 She cautioned against conjecture about the train’s speed prior to the completion of the investigation.

+Investigators recovered the train’s event recorder (black box) as part of the ongoing probe.
 The train had left Salina Cruz, Oaxaca, bound for Coatzacoalcos, Veracruz, at the time of the derailment.

 Ana Guadalupe Fabre and her 16-year-old son, who were returning to Veracruz after celebrating Christmas with family, were also injured in the derailment.